Search

 Instructions

-If making your own stuffing: (omit this step if buying StoveTop stuffing)
+If making your own dried stuffing: (omit these steps if buying StoveTop stuffing)

 • 2.
 Dehydrate at 95℉ for 4-5 hours.